mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

     :align: center
     :alt: Upper Steer By Wire Assembly Step 9

 Step 10: Create a new subassembly for the boards.
-For this, you'll need the USBW PCB (custom designed, see Electrical section of documentation), the Pololu motor driver (comes with motor purchase), and the "PCB mount" (custom, 3D printed, STL link coming soon).
+For this, you'll need the USBW PCB (custom designed, see Electrical section of documentation), the Pololu motor driver (comes with motor purchase), and the "USBW PCB mount" (custom, 3D printed, STL link coming soon).
 First, make sure all components necessary are soldered to the PCB.
 Note that the Pololu driver is soldered to the back, but everything else (including nucleo, CAN bus ports, etc) is on the front.
 It is recommended that you use some black solder elevation/bridge parts in between parallel components, as we did.
 After the electronics are all assembled, attach them (via the USBW PCB) to the PCB mount, via 4 screws, nuts, and standoffs (TODO figure out which type).
 The motor driver will fit nicely into the mount's large rectangular pocket.
 Your result should look similar to the next two images below.

 .. image:: ../imgs/Mechanical/USBW_IRL_10.jpeg
     :width: 100%